 Figure 13.
-Normal and Compton-suppressed prompt gamma spectrum of a Cl (PVC).
+Normal and Compton-suppressed prompt gamma spectra of Cl (PVC).

 Once the Compton suppression is operational, we can start collecting spectra.
 The spectrum can be regarded as a vector, whose elements are integers.
-In our context, they are called channels and counts.
-To assign physical meaning to this set of numbers, one has to calibrate the spectrum.
+In our context, these numbers are counts in channels.
+To assign physical meaning to this set of counts, one has to calibrate the spectrum.
 The calibration remains valid until the system is changed, but it needs to be checked from time to time.
-(The PGAA instrument is calibrated at the beginning of each cycle, and after reconstructions.)
+(The PGAA instrument is calibrated at the beginning of each cycle.)